skyvinyu/env/README.md

 # env
 This repository is mostly for personalized configuration that easy install on any environment.
-Not really for other people.

 + Installation